 A power profile is a graph or table that shows your best power for each time interval, often between 10 seconds and 3 hours.
 It shows the maximum power output over the last 3 months or the best ever.
 Improvement of power at a certain time interval shows your improvement quite simply.
 Determining a power profile is currently the most widely used way in cycling to map progress.
 But this method does not contain everything you want to know.
 Often it’s not about how fast you ride up one mountain, but how fast you ride up the fifth or maybe even twentieth mountain of the day.
 Deep in the final of a race like the Tour of Flanders, the boys get separated from the men.
 After >200 km of racing, cobbles and steep climbs, someone’s power profile is less important; it’s all about the power you can still push in those final kilometers.
 Which rider has the most power left after such a long race?

 Let’s summarize.
-First of all, make sure you have a goal to work towards so that you know in what area you want or need to improve.
+First of all; No matter how young or old you are, make sure you have a goal to work towards so that you know in what area you want or need to improve.
 Next, it is important that you test yourself regularly.
 Please note that not every training should be a test.
 Test yourself with a standardized test, every 4 to 6 weeks is more than enough to know if you are on the right track.
 Last but certainly not least, look not only at your maximum power but also at the power you can still deliver in the last hour of a heavy training or competition.

 With this in mind, you have a sufficient base of knowledge.
 Determine your goal and what is needed to achieve it.
 Then make a plan and stick to it!
 If you do not feel comfortable doing it on your own, a trainer can help you make a plan and a schedule that also provides a great incentive.